Marine Hydrokinetic Turbines

 Blade and Tower Model Settings for MHK Turbines

-To assign Added Mass and Dynamic Pressure coefficients to the Blade, Strut and Tower Structural Data Tables, specific keywords can simply be added to the structural data table files associated with these components.
+To assign Added Mass and Dynamic Pressure coefficients to the Blade, Strut and Tower Structural Data Files, specific keywords can simply be added to the structural data table files associated with these components.
 Additionally, it’s possible to activate Buoyancy for these components using a dedicated keyword.
 Below are the relevant keywords explained:

 The keyword ADDEDMASSCOEFF is employed to assign an added mass coefficient to the blade.
 This coefficient becomes valuable when modeling marine hydrokinetic turbines (MHK), contributing to the calculation of hydrodynamic inertia force and added-mass force in a Morison-style approach.